 What can & can’t I add to my template?
 What are my template choices?

 Most companies will allow your selected 2×6 or 4×6 template to be fully customizable, but other companies will only offer minimal customization options.
-Ask your vendor what their process for customizing the print out is.
+Ask your vendor what their process for customizing the printout is.

 Do you provide a guestbook?

-Some companies will provide a photo guestbook service as a complimentary services, while others will offer it as an add-on service.
+Some companies will provide a photo guestbook service as a complimentary service, while others will offer it as an add-on service.
 Some will allow you to supply your own guestbook, while others will prohibit it.
 To prevent potential heartache and frustration as your event looms closer, ask this photo booth question and understand the policies the company has in place prior to hiring them.

 How large are the prints?